 Many of the metrics you may be used to seeing and reporting on will no longer exist or will drastically change in GA4.
 While Google originally stated bounce rate would no longer exist in GA4, they recently announced it will be part of GA4 but will be calculated differently than UA.
 Which makes comparisons tricky, so it’s recommended to start looking at engagement rate instead.
 Pageviews will now be referred to as views because it includes traffic from desktop, mobile apps, and even smart TVs.
 There will also no longer be unique pageviews.
 The most significant change, however, is that GA4 is an event-based measurement model where every “hit” such as a view, scroll, or video completion is automatically labeled as an event.
 Gone are the days of setting up each of these type of actions as a goal.
 Now, an action is either an event or you can mark more significant events as a conversion.

 As part of the transition to GA4, reevaluate the goals you had set up in UA and discuss your business goals with your internal teams, advertising partners, and other stakeholders to determine and reset what your new GA4 should track.

 4. Create and Customize Report Dashboards

 GA4 offers a more robust internal report builder that provides your organization with more custom options for business reporting, automated reports, and dashboard creation.
 During your evaluation of your marketing and technology stack, you’ll want to consider what reporting dashboard you want to leverage.
 The interface of Google Analytics isn’t for everyone and GA4 is no different.
 You may want to consider a more robust reporting dashboard that brings in data from multiple sources.
 Google Data Studio is a great option for this and it’s free!
-Our team can build you a custom dashboards for you and your teams that will help identify trends or areas of improvement.
+Our team can build you a custom dashboard for you and your teams that will help identify trends or areas of improvement.